Æ

 Program Partner: CHEO

-Frances Haugen and Dr. Michael Cheng talk about what we need to know about social media platforms, and how can professionals and parents can support kids with disabilities and developmental needs in the world of online connection.
+Hundreds of people joined from across Ontario and Canada to learn from CHEO’s Dr. Michael Cheng and Frances Haugen as they discussed what we need to know about social media platforms, and how professionals and parents can support all kids in the world of online connection.

 Frances Haugen is standing outside posing for her headshot with her hands on her hips.